sourcenetwork/docs.source.network/docs/query-specification/aliases.md

 }
 ```

-In the above example, we have renamed the `title` field to `name`.
-Unlike query aliases, there is no requirement in any context because name collisions are impossible within a defined query return type.
+In the example above, the `title` field is aliased as `name`.
+Unlike query aliases, field aliases do not have any specific requirements, as name collisions are not possible within a defined query return type.